deepdumbo/rfov/README.md

 $./test_scripts

 If you see images, the reconstruction should have been successful.
-If you see "reconstruction accomplished using GPU", GPU has been for the reconstruction.
+If you see "reconstruction accomplished using GPU", GPU has been applied to the reconstruction.
-Otherwise, CPU is used instead of GPU.
+Otherwise, CPU is used rather than GPU.

 # Dependency
 The software was tested on the following hardware software: